24 Thompson Street

 - Approx. Sq.
 Ft.5,000

 The CLASSIC Returns.
 Champion 5-story townhouse in prime SoHo with grand proportions, 15 foot ceilings, a sweeping staircase, an elevator, an irresistible terrace, 5-zone air-conditioning & heating and its very own parking garage offers enormous privacy alongside modern comforts.
 With four exposures it receives wonderful light and has stunning views on the higher floors.
 As the tallest single family townhouse in the downtown area, it is an imposing yet very charming presence on a quiet cul-de-sac in SoHo, just around the corner from Cipriani, Caf‚ Felix, Armani and art galleries galore.
 Filled with architectural details and artifacts from all over the world, it is a true celebration of life complete with fantasy and sophisticated technology.

 From Canal Street to Houston Street, from Lafayette to the Hudson River.

-Lofts!
-Lofts!
-Lofts!
-Many of SoHo’s expansive apartments were built in the 19th Century, when the use of cast iron for building fronts allowed for larger windows than in traditional brick buildings.
-The huge windows were used to shed light on factories and offices, which were then converted into the sun-flooded SoHo co-op and condo lofts we know today.
-In fact, the historic district in SoHo has the biggest concentration of cast-iron architecture anywhere in the world, although SoHo’s manufacturers have given way to artists, fashion designers and Wall Street types seeking light and space in their apartments.
+Many of SoHo’s expansive apartments were built in the 19th Century, when the use of cast iron for building fronts allowed for larger windows than traditional brick buildings.
+The broad windows were used to shed light on factories and offices, which were then converted into the sun-bathed SoHo co-op and condo lofts we know today.
+In fact, the historic district in SoHo has the largest concentration of cast-iron architecture anywhere in the world, though SoHo’s manufacturers have given way to artists, fashion designers and Wall Street types seeking light and space in their apartments.